Countly/countly-sdk-web/README.md

 ## Integrating Countly SDK in your projects

-Link to the script and call helper methods based on what you want to track: sessions, views, clicks, custom events, user data, etc. and for much more information check out our documentation at [https://support.count.ly/hc/en-us/articles/360037441932-Web-analytics-JavaScript-](https://support.count.ly/hc/en-us/articles/360037441932-Web-analytics-JavaScript-)
+Link to the script and call helper methods based on what you want to track: sessions, views, clicks, custom events, user data, etc. and for much more check out our documentation at [https://support.count.ly/hc/en-us/articles/360037441932-Web-analytics-JavaScript-](https://support.count.ly/hc/en-us/articles/360037441932-Web-analytics-JavaScript-)

 For information about how to add the SDK to your project, please check [here](https://support.count.ly/hc/en-us/articles/360037441932-Web-analytics-JavaScript-#adding-the-sdk-to-the-project)

 You can reach minimal integration info for your website from here [https://support.count.ly/hc/en-us/articles/360037441932-Web-analytics-JavaScript-#minimal-setup](https://support.count.ly/hc/en-us/articles/360037441932-Web-analytics-JavaScript-#minimal-setup)

-Countly Web SDK has JSDoc3 compatible comments and you can generate documentation by running `npm run-script docs` or access online version at [https://countly.github.io/countly-sdk-web/](https://countly.github.io/countly-sdk-web/)
+Countly Web SDK has JSDoc3 compatible comments, and you can generate documentation by running `npm run-script docs` or access the online version at [https://countly.github.io/countly-sdk-web/](https://countly.github.io/countly-sdk-web/)

 This SDK supports the following features:
 * [General analytics](https://support.count.ly/hc/en-us/articles/4431589003545-Analytics)